mikisama/FreeRTOS_RH850/README.md

 This provides a very basic port of FreeRTOS to RH850.

-Tested on the G3K single core core (F1L).
+Tested on the G3K single core chip (F1L).

 ## Advanced features